-In each project, model building and data analysis plays a critical role and is interwoven in a statistical and biological context.
-Listed below is a brief description of each project.
-Each student will choose the project they want to be involved with.
-Each group will be highly involved in the research.
-The students will report their research findings to their parents and university faculty on the last day of the Governor’s School.
+In each project, model building and data analysis played a critical role and was interwoven in a statistical and biological context.
+Listed below is a brief description of each project as well as the names of students involved in the research.
+The students reported their research findings to their parents and university faculty on the last day of the Governor’s School.

 ("Stony Brook University Covid-19 Positive Cases") - There were five students who participated in this project.

 This collection of cases was acquired at Stony Brook University from patients who tested positive for COVID-19.
 The collection includes images from different modalities and organ sites (chest radiographs, chest CTs, brain MRIs, etc.).